marcos-diazg/BIMM143_SP23/schedule.md

 ## 11: Genome informatics

 **Topics:**
-Genome sequencing technologies past, present and future (Sanger, Shotgun, PacBio, Illumina, toward the $500 human genome), Biological applications of sequencing, Variation in the genome, RNA-Sequencing for gene expression analysis; Major genomic databases, tools and visualization resources from the EBI & UCSC, The Galaxy platform for quality control and analysis; Sample Galaxy RNA-Seq workflow with FastQC and Bowtie2. **N.B.** This is an **online-only class session**.
+Genome sequencing technologies past, present and future (Sanger, Shotgun, PacBio, Illumina, toward the $500 human genome), Biological applications of sequencing, Variation in the genome, RNA-Sequencing for gene expression analysis; Major genomic databases, tools and visualization resources from the EBI & UCSC, The Galaxy platform for quality control and analysis; Sample Galaxy RNA-Seq workflow with FastQC and Bowtie2.

 **Goals:**
 - Appreciate and describe in general terms the rapid advances in sequencing technologies and the new areas of investigation that these advances have made accessible.